Jvanl2000/AP-Computer-Science-A/Section 1.2/Notes.md

 - `(Math.sqrt(2) * Math.sqrt(2) == 2)`
 ### Result
 - `false`
-- The answer is false because when calculating square roots in java it is only a double aproxomation not an exact value
+- The answer is false because when calculating square roots in Java, it is only a double approximation, not an exact value
-- When it does the math the answer is `2.0000000000000004` which is NOT equal to 2
+- When it does the math, the answer is `2.0000000000000004` which is NOT equal to 2

 ## 1.2.14 — Method `isDiv`
 - Method name: `isDiv`
 - Inputs: `String[] args`
 - Returns: `None`
-- Description: This method prints true or false if either of the first two integer values provided in `args` are divisible evenly by eachother
+- Description: This method prints true or false if either of the first two integer values provided in `args` is evenly divisible by the other.

 ## 1.2.15 — Method `isPossibleTriangle`
 - Method name: `isPossibleTriangle`
 - Inputs: `String[] args`
 - Returns: `None`
-- Description: Prints `false` if any one of the other two variables are greater than or equal to the sum of the other two and true otherwise
+- Description: Prints `false` if any one of the other two variables is greater than or equal to the sum of the other two, and true otherwise

 ## 1.2.16 — Order of operations
 ### Question